James Perry (luthier): Patronage and later career: 1781–1810

 In 1797, Italian luthier, Vincenzo Panormo, came to Ireland and worked for Bartholomew Murphy in Cork for 3 years.
 In 1799, Panormo moved to Dublin to work for Perry's brother, Thomas.
 However, a cello recorded in the National Archives of Ireland bearing the label 'Vincenzo Panormo/fecit Kilkenny/Irelande, 1799', suggests that Panormo worked in Kilkenny for a short period of time, perhaps on his journey from Cork to Dublin.
 It is very likely that Panormo made the Kilkenny cello in James Perry's workshop, given the connection to his brother, Thomas.
-By this time, James's workshop was located in a part of Kilkenny called Red Lane but he was living in a separate building on Velvet Lane, near St Canice's Cathedral.
+By this time, James's workshop was located in a part of Kilkenny called Red Lane (no longer in existence) but he was living in a separate building on Velvet Lane, near the steps up to St Canice's Cathedral.

 It is not known when Perry stopped working as a luthier or even when he died.
 His latest identified instrument dates from 1810 (no. 1417), suggesting that he stopped working or died around this time.